- Scientific name: Limanda limanda

 Dab as a Commercial Fish

 Dab were not previously highly rated as a commercial fish and were often disposed at sea when caught as unwanted bycatch by trawlers, or used as bait for crab and lobster pots.
 However, recent years have seen people catch on to how good dab are as a food fish, and many celebrity chefs have boosted the sales of dab by using this species in their recipes.
 With declining stocks of popular traditional species such as cod and haddock organisations such as the Marine Conservation Society have also called for UK consumers to switch to eating species such as dab to take the pressure off overfished species.
 Creating a market for dab will increase its value and mean that commercial fishermen land the dab they catch, rather than classing them as bycatch.
-Dab’s growing reputation as a table fish is helped by the fact that it can be grilled, baked or fried, and because dab is so small it is often cooked whole with the head and fins still attached – another plus point as filleting flatfish is a lot more tricky than filleting a roundfish.
+Dab’s growing reputation as a food fish is helped by the fact that it can be grilled, baked or fried, and because dab is so small it is often cooked whole with the head and fins still attached – another plus point as filleting flatfish is a lot more tricky than filleting a roundfish.

 Reproduction and Spawning

 Dab spawn in the spring when the sea temperatures being to rise.
-Eggs hatch after about ten days and, like most flatfish species the young are the same shape as roundfish until they are around an inch in length when they transform into their flatfish shape and live the rest of their life on the seabed.
-Dab can reproduce within two years when they are only fifteen centimetres long.
-This early reproduction explains why dab are so numerous in UK waters and stocks are robust.
+Eggs hatch after about ten days and, like most flatfish species the young are the same shape as roundfish until they are around an inch in length when they will begin to transform into their flatfish shape and live the rest of their life on the seabed.
+Dab can reproduce within two years when they are only around fifteen centimetres long.
+This early reproduction explains why dab is so numerous in UK waters.
+The International Union for the Conservation of Nature classes dab as a species of Least Concern globally and in Europe, with an increasing population trend.

 Methods and Techniques to Catch Dab